pydantic/pydantic/docs/concepts/models.md

 !!! note "Validation — a _deliberate_ misnomer"
     ### TL;DR

-    We use the term "validation" to refer to the process of constructing a model that adheres to specified types and constraints.
+    We use the term "validation" to refer to the process of instantiating a model (or other type) that adheres to specified types and constraints.
 This task, which Pydantic is well known for, is most widely recognized as "validation" in colloquial terms, even though in other contexts the term "validation" may be more restrictive.